Paragon CRT: Clear Vision without Surgery or Daytime Lenses

 CRT Contact Lenses are recognized as the gold standard for safety in corneal reshaping.
-With more than 1 million CRT lenses sold and only three adverse events reported all of which were resolved corneal reshaping with CRT lenses is a proven and safe alternative for the treatment of nearsightedness (myopia).
+With more than 1.5 million CRT lenses sold in 49 countries, and only one adverse event reported over the last decade, which was resolved without loss of vision, orthokeratology with CRT lenses is a proven and safe alternative for the treatment of nearsightedness (myopia).

-Is Corneal Reshaping with CRT Contact Lenses New?
+Is Ortho-k with CRT Contact Lenses New?
 Why Haven't I Heard About It Before?

-Corneal Reshaping with CRT Contact Lenses was approved by the FDA in 2002, and hundreds of thousands of people worldwide have worn them.
-In the U.S., interest among eyecare professionals is at an all-time high, and in 2015 thousands of eye doctors will attend courses to learn more about reshaping the eye with contact lenses.
+Orthokeratology with CRT Contact Lenses was approved by the FDA in 2002, and hundreds of thousands of people worldwide are sleeping with CRT Lenses each night to correct their myopia.
+In the U.S., interest among eyecare professionals is at an all-time high, due to the increasing awareness of a myopia epidemic, and in 2017 thousands of eye doctors will attend courses to learn more about safely reshaping the eye using orthokeratology to correct myopia.

 Want to know more?
 Click below to visit the CRT website, where you can find a doctor and get a free CRT screening certificate.

-Important note: Corneal Reshaping with CRT Contact Lenses is not FDA-approved for controlling the progession of myopia.
+Important note: Ortho-k with CRT Contact Lenses is not FDA-approved for controlling the progession of myopia.